Shelim Hussain

-Shelim Hussain (born 20 February 1973) is a Bangladeshi-born British entrepreneur, and founder, chairman and managing director of Euro Foods.
+Shelim Hussain (born 20 February 1973) is a Bangladeshi-born British entrepreneur, and founder of Euro Foods.

 Early life

 Hussain was born in Bangladesh and was brought to the United Kingdom by his uncle and aunt in 1985.
 After a year of living in London, his uncle moved to Cardiff in 1986, when he was 11, and he was enrolled at Cathays High School.

 Career

 At the age of 17, Hussain started working as a waiter at the Indian Ocean restaurant in Gabalfa.
 Around 1991, at the age of 18, when the local prawn supplier went out of business, having seen a gap in the market, Hussain took £20 worth of fuel and the money to buy six cases of prawns – and sold them on.
-He started his business while working evenings as a part-time as a waiter in the restaurant and studying at college for his A Levels at Coleg Glan Hafren.
 He saw an opportunity in the market for prawn supply and started off by selling a few boxes of frozen prawns with his friend, delivering them at night while continuing with his education during the day.
 He started the business with an initial capital of only £20.
 The annual turnover for his business is around £80 million as of 2010.